-In August of 1918, Dr. William Dean was murdered.
+In August of 1918, someone murdered Dr. William Dean.
 His killer or killers tied up his body and submerged it in a rain cistern on his Jaffrey, N.H., farm.
-For the next 100 years people have tried to figure out why he was killed, and by whom.
+For the next 100 years people have tried to figure out the reason for his murder, and by whom.

 There is no shortage of possible solutions to the question of who killed William Dean.
 The case led investigators through a tangle of suspects that included his wife, a friend and a World War I-era German spy ring.